 Evolution of Cranking mechanism:

 1. Push Start or Desi “Dhakka Start”:

-Firstly, push-start means starting the vehicle by pushing it from behind and engaging a gear when it gets some speed.
+Firstly, push-start means starting the vehicle by pushing it from behind and engaging gear when it gets some speed.
 Thus, the motion of the wheels is transferred to the engine in the reverse order for cranking.
 This is a common practice for starting the vehicles with a manual gearbox when its starting mechanism fails.
 Although, it is not a regular practice as it requires other people to push.
-However, it is very useful especially in the case when the battery is discharged.
+However, it is beneficial, especially in the case when the battery is discharged.

 2. Cranking Wheel:

 Secondly, back in the nineteenth century, all the automobile components were pre-dominantly mechanical in nature and operation when automobiles were in their infant stage.
 There was no system of generation and storage of the electric current back then.
 Thus, it could not be used as there were no means to power different electrical instruments as there were none.
 Hence, the duty of cranking the engine was left to its mechanical components.